pediatric female patient recent photo of her sitting in passenger seat of car and smiling a camera

 "There were a lot of appointments, blood tests, and long nights, but we learned to take things one day at a time," said Hina Ali, Zaina's mother.

 Zaina was diagnosed two months after she was born when she had a sudden, jerky body movement that seemed like a seizure, prompting an emergency visit to the hospital where doctors discovered that Zaina's kidneys were shutting down.
+She had to start dialysis as a life sustaining support for her kidney failure.
 This early diagnosis saved Zaina's life and revealed she would need both a kidney transplant and a liver transplant to prevent future complications.

-In 2012, Zaina underwent a dual liver and kidney transplant at UCLA, a life-saving procedure that provided her body with the enzyme it had been missing.
+In 2012, Zaina underwent a combined liver and kidney transplant at UCLA, a procedure that provided her body with the enzyme it had been missing and gave her a healthy kidney so that she could stop dialysis.
 The transplant surgery was a lengthy, two-day procedure involving a 12-hour surgery one day and a 10-hour surgery the next day.

 Since then, her care has been co-managed by UCLA and Loma Linda University Children’s Hospital, requiring collaboration among multiple specialists.
-"The medications and immunosuppression protocols are similar to those for single-organ transplants," said Rita Sheth, MD, a pediatric nephrologist at Loma Linda University Children's Hospital.
+"The medications and immunosuppression protocols are similar to those for single-organ transplants but involve a higher risk given that she is a dual organ transplant recipient," said Rita Sheth, MD, a pediatric nephrologist at Loma Linda University Children's Hospital.

 The Ali family's struggles, however, extend beyond Zaina.
 Hina's husband also required a kidney transplant, adding another layer of complexity to their journey.
 While on dialysis, he remained the family's breadwinner, demonstrating remarkable resilience in the face of adversity.
 Despite these hardships, Hina has been the family's anchor, providing care and support.